zuozhenggh/learning-library/developer-library/mysql-nodejs/environment/environment.md

 # Exploring and Finishing Setup

+## Before You Begin

+### Objectives

+- Connect to the Compute Instance using SSH
+- Explore MySQL using MySQL Shell and create a Collection for MySQL Document Store usage
+- Configure OCI Client and Fn

-## Introduction
+### Introduction

 Now your environment is running.
 You have a Virtual Cloud Network (VCN), a MySQL Database Service instance and a few more services we will explore at later stages.
 To access our environemnt a Compute instance was launched and pre-installed Node.js, MySQL Shell and OCI tools.

 You can use SSH to connect to this instance.
-Choose a step matching your preference.

-## **Step 1a:** Using ssh from command line
+## **Step 1a:** Using OpenSSH from Command Line

-To access the system you need the private ssh key and the IP, which was created by Terraform.
+To access the system you need the private ssh key and the IP, which were created by Terraform.
 The key has to be stored in a file which is not world reable on your machine.
 By default a user with name `opc` is created.
 On first connect your client will ask to confirm the server identity, type `yes` to confirm.